trueLoving/trueLoving/README.md

     languages: ["JavaScript", "Rust"]
   },
   architecture: ["microfrontend", "design pattern", "program paradigm", "algorithm"],
-  about: "Loving things that are interesting and can change the world " })
+  about: "Loving things that are interesting and can change the world ",
+  learning: ["svg", "gsap", "vite", "snowpack"]
+})
 ```